-2.3 Consequence-Spacial Analysis
+2.5.
+Consequence-Spatial Analysis

-The ERAEF method for assessing fishing risk to habitats is based on a habitat vulnerability model proposed by Bax and Williams (2001).
-The model estimates a relative vulnerability in qualitative terms using two axes (i) the resistance of the habitat (to physical modification) and (ii) its resilience (estimated as the time it takes for the habitat to recover its original state once modified).
-The ERAEF for habitats was applied by using a set of quantifiable attributes to describe a habitat's resistance to specific fishing gear such as its susceptibility (ability to avoid damage by the gear) and its productivity (ability to recover from damage) (Hobday et al., 2011).
-The calculated risk equates to the potential vulnerability of each particular habitat type to being affected by different fishing gear.
+We assessed fishing risk to habitats based on a habitat vulnerability model proposed by Bax and Williams (2001).
+The model estimates a relative habitat vulnerability in qualitative terms using two axes: resistance (to physical modification) and resilience (estimated as the time it takes for the habitat to recover its original state once modified).
+We applied a set of quantifiable attributes to describe a habitat's resistance to specific fishing gear such as its susceptibility (ability to avoid damage by the gear) and its productivity (ability to recover from damage) (Hobday et al., 2011).
+The calculated risk equates to the potential vulnerability of each habitat type to being affected by different fishing gear.